 Mezzanine Finance is a hybrid between pure debt and pure equity finance.
 It is often used by high growth mid-sized companies and by property developers.
 In the 1980s and earlier, it was used by smaller companies, but has become less common since then.

-We are currently gathering evidence regarding historic and international supply and demand of mezzanine finance for smaller ur Investment Programme addresses long-standing gaps in the finance market for smaller business and promotes greater choice in their supply of lending.
+We are currently gathering evidence regarding historic and international supply and demand of mezzanine finance for smaller businesses.
+We will publish an evidence paper in July 2014 and further proposals subsequent to that.

-INVESTMENT PROGRAME
+INVESTMENT PROGRAMME